pritipriya-dasbehera/Display2web/README.md

 ## Contributing

 This was originally created by Ishaan Ohri back in 2021.
-It wasn't maintained since then so I forked it, updatd the components and made changes to allow macs/ipads to be used as second displys.
+It wasn't maintained since then so I forked it, updated the components and made changes to allow macs/ipads to be used as second displays.

 Any contributions you make are **greatly appreciated**.